-- Pre-visit activities - - Students must always be accompanied by a teacher - Follow instructions of your teacher and zoo staff - Take only photographs and memories, leave only footprints and smiles - If you get lost, find a staff member in uniform and tell them you need help - Have a lot of fun and ask lots of questions! - Ask students to prepare low waste/waste free lunches if possible.
+- Pre-visit activities - Behaviour expectations of students while visiting Sydney Zoo - Follow instructions of your teacher and zoo staff - Take only photographs and memories, leave only footprints and smiles - If you get lost, find a staff member in uniform and tell them you need help - Have a lot of fun and ask lots of questions! - Ask students to prepare low waste/waste free lunches if possible.
 We love seeing the students' being low waste/waste free please brag about this to us - Wet-weather preparation if the forecast is not favourable (some of our animals love wet days so don't worry about them hiding away)